KWIK BIO

 I was told at the time (1950 - 1970) that the books were really computer programs.
 At that time I would not have known a computer if I fell over it.
 Bye the bye I became a programmer, (using Dataflex now but originally I programmed in Assembler and BASIC).
 On re-reading the books I thought, "indeed we have a computer program with at least eight simultaneous routines happening throughout."

 Sandy Feldstein * (then VP of Alfred Music) looked at the books, at his request.
 He laughed and said "you are only 100 years ahead of the teachers, they'll never sell".
 Only Sandy and the head of the Music Dept. at Yale understood the subtleties and both of them reacted similarly.
-Bottom line is the books work and putting them on a computer is one of my dreams.
+Bottom line is the books work and putting them on a computer was one of my dreams.
+After moving to TEXAS (2002) I did create electronic copies and I print them out as needed.

 In 1970 or there abouts, I gave it all up.
-Today I am called a computer consultant.
-I have been President of the Long Island Computer Association many times.
-I have been the editor of the News Letter for LICA for the past twenty one years.
-I acts as a hot line to apx.
+Then I was called a computer consultant.
+I was President of the Long Island Computer Association many times.
+I was the editor of the News Letter for LICA for twenty one years.
+I acted as a hot line to apx.
 1500 people at no charge.
 The club is all volunteer work.
-Despite the fact that I am self taught, I have been able to survive by writing database programs, assembling, repairing and selling I.B.M. compatible computers.
+Despite the fact that I am self taught, I was able to survive by writing database programs, assembling, repairing and selling I.B.M. compatible computers.

 Postscript: